WOA-Project/Lumia950XLPkg/README.md

 ## Support Status
 Applicable to all supported targets unless noted.

-- Low-speed I/O: I2C, GPIO, SPMI and Pinmux(TLMM).
+- Low-speed I/O: I2C, GPIO, SPMI and Pinmux (TLMM).
-- Power Management: PMIC and RPM.
+- Power Management: PMIC and Resource Power Manager (RPM).
-- High-speed I/O for firmware and HLOS use: eMMC (HS200), PCI Express (Firmware-configured, HLOS Only, x2 Lane)
+- High-speed I/O for firmware and HLOS use: eMMC (SDR50 in firmware, HS200/HS400 in OS), PCI Express (Firmware-configured, HLOS Only, x2 Lane)
-- Peripherals: Touchscreen (I2C), side-band buttons (TLMM GPIO and PMIC GPIO)
+- Peripherals: Touchscreen (QUP I2C), side-band buttons (TLMM GPIO and PMIC GPIO)
-- Display FrameBuffer
+- Display FrameBuffer depends on stock Qualcomm UEFI for boostrapping, MDP is not fully implemented.

 ## What can you do?